Second French Plan for Open Science

 Open science refers to the unhindered dissemination of results, methods and products from scientific research.
 It draws on the opportunity provided by recent digital progress to develop open access to publications and – as much as possible – data, source code and research methods.
 It is a means for publicly funded research projects to retain control over the results they produce.
 It builds an ecosystem in which science becomes better substantiated and more transparent, reproducible, effective and cumulative.
 It aims to democratize access to knowledge, which is useful for teaching and training, and for the economy, public policy, citizens and society as a whole.
 Finally, it constitutes a lever for scientific integrity and builds citizen trust in science.

-This second National Plan extends the scope to include source code from research, structures actions promoting data sharing and openness through the creation of the Recherche Data Gouv (Gov Data Research) platform, increases the number of transformative levers available to generalise the practice of open science and is divided up into different disciplines and themes.
+This Second French Plan extends the scope to include source code from research, structures actions promoting data sharing and openness through the creation of the Recherche Data Gouv platform, increases the number of transformative levers available to generalise the practice of open science and is divided up into different disciplines and themes.
 It is firmly attached to a European-wide vision and, in the context of the French presidency of the European Union, proposes to act in favour of open science being effectively taken into account in both individual and collective assessments for research.
 This involves initiating a process of sustainable transformation in order to ensure that open science becomes a common and shared practice, encouraged by the whole international ecosystem of higher education, research and innovation.

-THEME ONE: GENERALISING OPEN ACCESS TO PUBLICATIONS
+PATH ONE: GENERALISING OPEN ACCESS TO PUBLICATIONS

 The practice of providing open access to scientific publications should now be inescapable, whether this is done by initially publishing the text as open access or by placing it in an open public archive such as HAL.
 The aim set by the Research Programming Law is to achieve 100% open access publications by 2030.

-The conditions set by the National Research Agency and the European Union in the context of the Horizon Europe programme contribute greatly to this aim.
+The conditions set by the French National Research Agency and the European Union in the context of the Horizon Europe programme contribute greatly to this aim.
 The obligation to publish as open access should now be generalised to cover all research funding through publicly funded calls for projects, for both books and scientific articles.

 Since 2018, many research funding agencies federated in cOAlition S have implemented, through Plan S, a common framework committing them to make all publications from research they have funded immediately and obligatorily available as open access.
 To achieve this goal, cOAlition S has adopted a rights retention strategy which enables researchers to disseminate their open-source texts without delay, also when publishing in a subscription-only journal.
 In France we support this new step towards meeting the objectives of Plan S.